ossf/scorecard/docs/checks.md

 ## Code-Review

-This check tries to determine if a project requires code review before pull requests are merged.
+This check tries to determine if the project requires code review before pull requests are merged.
 Reviewing code improves the quality of code in general.
 In addition, it ensures compromised contributors cannot intentionally inject malicious code.
 A low score is therefore considered `High` risk.
 The check first tries to detect if Branch-Protection is enabled on the default branch ,and the number of reviewers is at least 1.
 If this fails, it checks if the recent (~30) commits have a Github-approved review or if the merger is different from the committer (implicit review).
 It also performs similar check for reviews using [Prow](https://github.com/kubernetes/test-infra/tree/master/prow#readme) (labels "lgtm" or "approved") and Gerrit ("Reviewed-on" and "Reviewed-by").